|Origins||Settled c. 1868 and annexed in 1889|

 Pershing Road on the north, Garfield Boulevard in the south, EL tracks by La Salle Street on the east, railroad tracks on the west

 Fuller Park was first settled by Irish immigrants in the later 1860s after the Union Stock Yards opened on Christmas Day 1865.
-This area became a part of the Lake Township area and after the Great Chicago Fire of 1871 and the opening of the Lake Shore & Michigan Southern Railroad the area flourished into a community.
+This area became a part of the Lake Township area and after the Great Chicago Fire of 1871 the opening of the Lake Shore & Michigan Southern Railroad brought growth to the neighborhood.

 In the year 1889 this area was annexed into the city of Chicago because all of Lake Township was annexed that year, then right after the annexation German and Austrian immigrants settled here among the Irish.

 African American migration came to this community very early in time around the turn of the 20th century.
 The first black families settled at 51st and Shields.
 Nine black families moved into this little area right at the turn of the century (Race Riot: Chicago in the Red Summer of 1919 by Willam M. Tuttle Jr. 1970/1996 Urbana.
 Illini PressPages 54-55).
 This original black settlement would be removed in 1958 when the Dan Ryan Expressway construction began.
 There was much racial conflict and I found an article for the Chicago Tribune that talks about an incident where white youths tried to lynch a black youth from a tree.
 The article was from 1904.

 In the year 1912 Fuller Park was established that provided recreation and the neighborhood was named Fuller Park after Melville W. Fuller a Chicago attorney and Chief Justice.
 During World War I the neighborhood experienced migration of Mexican, African American and Slavic workers in the many industries in nearby neighborhoods.